-Following the adoption of the Holding Company (HoldCo) structure, Dr. Jonathan Long will be moving to the Holding Company FCMB Group Plc as Director and Chairman thereby relinquishing his post as Chairman of the Bank.
+Following the adoption of the Holding Company (HoldCo) structure, Dr Jonathan Long will be moving to the Holding Company, FCMB Group Plc, as Director and Chairman, thereby relinquishing his post as Director and Chairman of the Bank.
 Otunba Olutola Senbore has been appointed by the Board as the Bank's new Chairman.

-some Company Secretary
+Mrs Olajumoke Bakare Company Secretary